tengqm/kab/kab/kab/templates/static/resource-version.md

 version of that resource as stored in the underlying database.
 Clients can use this field to determine when objects have changed, or to express data consistency requirements when getting, listing and watching resources.
+A resource version is only valid within a single namespace on a single kind of resource.

 ### Used in Requests